Share by Email

 One Response to “UNICEF Scaling Up Support And Protection To Children In Gaza Amid Fragile Cease-fire”

-1. Covering Circle Covering Circle Says:
+1. Covering Circle Says:

 Brandt said the ceasefire had enabled UNICEF-supported technical teams to begin repairing critical infrastructure damaged by airstrikes and shelling, including water pipelines and sanitation systems.
 Up to 110,000 people had been provided with safe water and hygiene supplies, and hospitals and health facilities re-stocked with some medicine and supplies.
 Safe, child-friendly spaces have been set up in six shelters for the displaced, and around 6,000 children suffering from profound distress had received some psychological help.